tonyhathuc/project-week-9-final-project/README.md

   - IsHoliday - whether the week is a special holiday week

 ## Stack
-- With Python
+Python
- ..* numPy and Pandas for cleaning and wrangling
+ - numPy and Pandas for cleaning and wrangling
- ..* Seaborn, MatPlotLib and Plotly for visualisations ..* SciKitLearn for machine learning deployment
+ - Seaborn, MatPlotLib and Plotly for visualisations
+ - SciKitLearn for machine learning deployment
- ..* Google Slides for presentation
+ - Google Slides for presentation

 ## Project Management
 - Trello